udayvir-singh/pass-menu/README.md

 The string value can contain escape characters (`\\`, `\$` and `\"`) and POSIX style variables with references to a field (for example: `${Username}`).

-Any leading and trailing whitespace is trimmed from raw text in field values.
+Any leading or trailing whitespace is trimmed from raw text in field values.
 If you want the whitespace then the value should be quoted in a string.

 ## Otpauth URI